-Our price for this transfer from Lucinda to the Northern end PLUS George Point to Lucinda is 130 dollars per adult.
-(Check our prices for teenagers and children).
+Our price for this transfer from Lucinda to the Northern end PLUS George Point to Lucinda is very reasonable.
+(Check our prices for adults, teenagers and children).
 This is a scenic 70-kilometre transfer!
 And if you wish to compare this price with our competitors please by all means do!
 (Probably you will want to factor in the inconvenience of finding, booking, and making a bus ride compared to an extra included experience enjoying a scenic cruise up the channel)

 The old way it was done…

 Ferry from Cardwell==>Ramsay Bay boardwalk==>Thorsborne Trail==>George’s Point==>ferry to Lucinda==> bus shuttle back to Cardwell.

 2. You only need to book one on-and-off booking service now!
 (Absolute North Charters)